 The modified Prioritized Area Plan for Industrial and Commercial Facility Activity and Inspections includes an inspection schedule that establishes inspection frequencies for industrial and commercial facilities and activities, in accordance with the frequencies described in Section 10.4.2.
 The plan is annually updated and included as an appendix to the Annual Report.
 The individuals highlighted in Figure 10-4 are responsible for implementing the control measures described in this section.

 Figure 10-4.
-Industrial and Commercial Program Organizational Chart for Roles and Responsibilities Related to the Prioritized Area Plan for Industrial and Commercial Facility and Activity Inspections.
+Industrial and Commercial Program Organizational Chart for Roles and Responsibilities Related to the Prioritized Area Plan.